 - Anti-sprawl: Two lightweight integration models, publish/subscribe and request/response, provide ways to unite data and processes.
 Proprietary APIs can be wrapped to enable use in an orchestrated system, and the wrappers can be shared and leveraged by the broader community.

 - Change-friendly: An abstraction layer insulates individual applications from changes others make, replacing expensive and repeated work and integration maintenance.

 The OpenDXL initiative builds on a maturing technology foundation that many vendors and enterprises already use.
-As part of its technology partnering program, the Intel Security Innovation Alliance, Intel Security has been working with independent software vendors (ISVs) and enterprises since 2014 to adopt and validate the importance and positive impact of an open communication fabric.
+As part of its technology partnering program, the McAfee Security Innovation Alliance, McAfee has been working with independent software vendors (ISVs) and enterprises since 2014 to adopt and validate the importance and positive impact of an open communication fabric.
 By attaching to a common application framework, each participant enters into a unified ecosystem, one that gains value and capability as the network effect activates.
 The value to the industry takes many forms:

 - Replaces significant integration cost and effort spent today, since more than half (53%) of companies develop their own integration technologies.
 (Frost & Sullivan, The 2015 (ISC)2 Global Information Security Workforce Study)